opentap/opentap/doc/Developer Guide/What is OpenTAP/Readme.md

 ## Test Plans

 A *test plan* is a sequence of test steps with some additional data attached.
-Test plans are created via the OpenTAP GUI.
-Creating test plans is described in the *OpenTAP Graphical User Interface Help* (GuiHelp.chm), accessible within the OpenTAP GUI.
+Test plans are created via the Editor GUI.
+Creating test plans is described in the *Graphical User Interface Help* (GuiHelp.chm), accessible within the Editor GUI.
 Test plan files have the *.TapPlan* suffix, and are stored as xml files.

 ### Test Plan Control Flow
 To use OpenTAP to its full potential, developers must understand the control flow of a running test plan.
 Several aspects of OpenTAP can influence the control flow.
 Important aspects include: